Cornell University Uses Integer Programming to Optimize Final Exam Scheduling: Implementation Results and Impact

 \subsection{Performance of the Scheduling Models Across Multiple Semesters}

 In the first set of experiments, we compare the performance of different scheduling models using actual student enrollment data at \University\ from Spring 2022 to Spring 2024.
+To support open-source research, an anonymized version of Cornell’s Spring 2024 exam-scheduling input data has been made publicly available at \href{https://github.com/AdamJovine/SchedulingArchiveCornell}{https://github.com/AdamJovine/SchedulingArchiveCornell}.
 Table \ref{tab:stats} presents descriptive statistics for student enrollment and exam timing data.
 Generally, more students take exams in the fall semester than in the spring.
 The last column shows the Max-Clique size, representing a lower bound on the number of exam blocks required for that semester.
 For instance, in Spring 2024, a Max-Clique of size 20 indicates that there was a subset of 20 courses with overlapping enrollments, necessitating at least 20 distinct exam blocks to avoid any direct conflicts.

 To ensure a fair comparison, we use the full set of time slots for all models as shown in Table \ref{tab:stats}. \revision{For each semester, the number of blocks used remains consistent across different scheduling model variants.} For Layer-Cake-based models, the time slot configuration input matches that obtained from the corresponding GtS models.
 Unless otherwise specified, we use the standard scheduling parameters given in Appendix \ref{sec:setting_appendix} throughout the paper.
 The Baseline model follows the historical approach described in Section \ref{sec:intro}.
 The current course schedule includes new meeting time patterns that are not accounted for in the lecture time-based mapping used in the baseline approach.
 To adapt the Baseline model for different semesters, we assigned courses with new meeting times greedily to one of the existing time slots.
 This approach preserved the direct mapping between meeting times and exam times.